 Who do we think:

-We are then armed with a powerful piece of information that is ready to be validated through informal conversations and checking in with each group to get a sense of where they are at.
-Once the validation has occurred you can then structure your communications around what those in each category need to hear or experience to help them engage with the change.
+We are then armed with a powerful piece of information that is ready to be validated through informal conversations and checking in with each team member or group to get a sense of where they are at.
+Once the validation has occurred you can then structure your leadership around what those in each category need to hear or experience to help them engage with the change.

 The final word?